fluxcd/flux-kustomize-example/README.md

   tells Flux to generate manifests running `kustomize build` and update policy annotations and container image by editing `flux-patch.yaml` with [`kubeyaml`](https://github.com/squaremo/kubeyaml).

-## Known warts

-* When adding a new workload in `base/`, it's required to manually add the same barebones workload in `{staging,production}/flux-patch.yaml`.
-It shouldn't be too hard to write a tool to do this automatically and use it in the generator to add the new workloads on demand.
-  To make this easier, we should pass the `apiVersion` and `kind` (capitalized correctly) to the updaters as environment variables.